 Spacelift treats configuration management as a first-class capability.
 Ansible playbooks receive the same sophisticated management as IaC, including centralized execution, complete visibility, and the ability to chain configuration management with infrastructure provisioning.
 Platform teams orchestrate both infrastructure and configuration from one platform.

-Scalr enables configuration management through Custom Flows configurable at various lifecycle stages.
-While not a native feature like Spacelift, Custom Flows provide flexibility for integrating tools like Ansible, Chef, or Puppet into deployment pipelines.
+Scalr enables configuration management through Custom Hooks, which run at various lifecycle stages.
+While not a native capability like Spacelift’s, Custom Hooks give teams the flexibility to integrate tools like Ansible, Chef, or Puppet into deployment pipelines.

 11. Module management and testing